binarysmith1719/WeatherForecast-Application/README.md

 # WeatherForecast-Application
-In this I used Volley library.
+- I have used openWeather Api to fetch the forecast information.
+- Have used Volley library to make requests to the Api.
+- Used Picasso to fetch images.